Summer is for many of us the favoured season.

 Like cosmetics, they are subject to laws to ensure that they are safe to use.

-However, does your sunscreen really do what it says on the bottle?
-What if any chemical nasties are really lurking in your sun protectors.
+And what if any chemical nasties are lurking in your sun protectors?

 The problem is that Global laws around sunscreen are not consistent, simply because regulations in International markets differ considerably.